eshard/frontend-tech-test/README.md

 ## Goals

-The purpose of this test is threefold:
+The purpose of this test is twofold:

 - Test your knowledge of React and your ability to build apps with it
 - Challenge your creativity and your proactiveness